-The Syllabus Chair produces the convention syllabus, the small evening programs, and any other related handouts such as the Week at a Glance.
+The Syllabus Chair produces the convention syllabus, the small evening programs, and any other related handouts as requested.
 The Syllabus Chair works closely with the Daytime and Evening Program Chairs to gather the information needed for syllabus preparation.
+The Syllabus Chair also works with the Web App Developer to provide the day and night program information for the web application, which is accessed on a mobile phone.
 The syllabus is made available in both electronic and printed format.